corpnewt/ProperTree/README.md

 Typically, an OC **Clean** Snapshot should only be used the first time you snapshot to ensure any sample entries in the config.plist are removed and added anew.
 Every subsequent snapshot should be a regular OC Snapshot to ensure any customizations you've made are preserved.

-### Tk version-related
+### Tk 8.5 on macOS

-TL;DR: tk versions before 8.6 are bugged.
-Unfortunately macOS ships with tk 8.5, so you need to get a version of Python linked to a newer version.
+TL;DR: tk versions before 8.6 are bugged on newer macOS.
+Unfortunately some versions of macOS ship with tk 8.5, so you need to get a version of Python linked to a newer version.

 #### Can't click anything on Sonoma (14.x) and Newer